jawrainey/GabberAPI/gabber/api/README.md

 - `AUTH_EMAIL_KEY_REQUIRED`: The attribute `email` is required in your request body.
 - `AUTH_EMAIL_IS_EMPTY`: The attribute `email` must not be empty.
 - `AUTH_EMAIL_IS_NOT_STRING`: The attribute `email` must be a string.
-- `ISSUE_SENDING_EMAIL`: An error occurred when trying to send the email.
-If this continues, please get in touch.

 </details>